-Jim Fraleigh is in his first year as deputy athletic director at Notre Dame.
-He was promoted to his current position at the start of the 2013-14 school year after serving as associate athletics director prior since 2009.
-A former Notre Dame student manager, Fraleigh is in his 23rd year as a member of the Irish athletics department staff.
+Jim Fraleigh is in his second year as deputy athletics director at Notre Dame.
+He was promoted to his current position at the start of the 2013-14 school year after serving as associate athletics director since 2009.
+A former ND student manager, Fraleigh is in his 24th year as a member of the Irish athletics department staff.

-Fraleigh, a 1988 Notre Dame graduate with a degree in accounting, returned to his alma mater in 1990 to spend a year as an assistant in the sports marketing and ticket offices.
-He later was events manager of the Joyce Center - directing summer camps and financial aspects of the Varsity Shop - and in 1991, he was named sports marketing manager, where he was responsible for marketing activities that included the coordination of promotions and game presentations for all varsity sports.
+Fraleigh, a l988 Notre Dame graduate with a degree in accounting, returned to his alma mater in 1990 to spend a year as an assistant in the sports marketing and ticket offices.
+He was promoted to events manager of the Joyce Center - directing summer camps and all financial aspects of the Varsity Shop.
+In 1991, he was named sports marketing manager, where he was responsible for marketing activities that included the coordination of promotions and game presentations for all varsity sports.

 Prior to returning to Notre Dame, the Vernon, Conn., native spent two years with Coopers & Lybrand in Hartford, Conn., as both a staff accountant and a human resource specialist.

-He and his wife, Jody, have three sons: Brendan, a freshman at the University of Dayton, Casey and Riley.
+He and his wife, Jody, have three sons: Brendan, a sophomore at the University of Notre Dame, Casey and Riley.